 Table: Remuneration of members of the SECO/WARWICK S.A.
-Supervisory Board for 2019 (PLN '000)
+Supervisory Board for 2020 (PLN '000)

 Name and surname (PLN '000)

-Andrzej Zawistowski, including: 218
+Andrzej Zawistowski, including: 211

-- for his service as Chairman of the Supervisory Board 120
+- for his service as Chairman of the Supervisory Board 147

-- under contract for advisory services (1) 98
+- under contract for advisory services (1) 64

-Jeffrey Boswell, including: 165
+Jeffrey Boswell, including: 135

-- under employment contract (2) 165
+- under employment contract (2) 135

-Henryk Pilarski 54
+Henryk Pilarski 51

-Marcin Murawski 43
+Marcin Murawski 40

-Jacek Tucharz 43
+Jacek Tucharz 39

-Total 523
+Total 477

-- (1) Under a service contract between SECO/WARWICK S.A. and Mr Andrzej Zawistowski, who conducts business activities as USŁUGI DORADCZE Andrzej Zawistowski.
-The contract of July 2nd 2012 is for the provision of technical and product development advisory services. - (2) Under an employment contract between SECO/WARWICK Corp. and Mr Jeffrey Boswell.
+(1) Under a service contract between SECO/WARWICK S.A. and Mr Andrzej Zawistowski, who conducts business activities as USŁUGI DORADCZE Andrzej Zawistowski.
+The contract of July 2nd 2012 is for the provision of technical and product development advisory services.